 This article looks at how likely you are to go broke as retired or FIRE.
 Low interest rates make many pensioners and those who retire early (FIRE) allocate more and more capital to risky stocks.
 Many tend to forget that a bear market can last for a decade – even longer.
 What happens to the value of your portfolio if you are “unlucky” with the sequence of returns and/or the withdrawal rate?
 When do you run out of money?

 You are very likely to go broke as retired or FIRE if you don’t have a huge margin of safety.
 If you are unlucky with the sequence of returns, you might be in big trouble right off the bat.
 Or if your withdrawal rate is too high, you risk bleeding to death.
 Furthermore, if you are poorly diversified you might be liable to Black Swans.
-Put short, being dependant on capital for “income” involves many “ifs”.
+Put short, being dependent on capital for “income” involves many “ifs”.

 In this article, we provide examples of how bad it can get if you are not focusing on survival or have a low margin of safety.